 Arpeggios can be started on any note and played in any order.
 You can mix notes, skip notes and use any rhythm you can think of.
 Be creative!

 Here's a more musical example, using the same arpeggio shapes over the same 251 chord progression, but with a variety in rhythm and note order:

 Now start to improvise yourself, using only the basic shapes you learned so far.
 Use the backing track to make sure you make the arpeggio change at the right time.

 So far in this tutorial we worked with arpeggio shapes that have their root on the E-string (Am7 and Gmaj7) or on the A-string (D7).
 There are of course a lot of other positions these arpeggios can be played.

-The following charts are an overview of arpeggio positions for the most common chord types.
+The following charts in the list below are an overview of arpeggio positions for the most common chord types.
 The big diagram shows all the notes of the arpeggio over the entire neck, the smaller diagrams beneath it show the individual arpeggio grips.